 TCONC is useful for building a list by adding elements one at a time at the end.
 This could be done with NCONC.
 However, unlike NCONC, TCONC does not have to search to the end of the list each time it is called.
 It does this by keeping a pointer to the end of the list being assembled, and updating this pointer after each call.
-The sayings can be considerable for long lists.
+The savings can be considerable for long lists.
 The cost is the extra word required for storing both the list being assembled, and the end of the list.
-PTR is that (CAR PTR) is the list being assembled, (CDR word: PTR) is (LAST (CAR PTR)).
-The value of TCONC is PTR, with the appropriate modifications to its CAR TCONC is a destructive and CDR.
-Note that operation, using RPLACA and RPLACD.
+PTR is that word: (CAR PTR) is the list being assembled, (CDR PTR) is (LAST (CAR PTR)).
+The value of TCONC is PTR, with the appropriate modifications to its CAR and CDR.
+Note that TCONC is a destructive operation, using RPLACA and RPLACD.

-#(MAPC (FUNCTION (LAMBDA (X) (SETQ FOO (TCONC FOO X)))) (QUOTE (5 4 3 2 1))) #FOO
+(MAPC (FUNCTION (LAMBDA (X) (SETQ FOO (TCONC FOO X)))) (QUOTE (5 4 3 2 1))) FOO ((5 4 3 2 1) 1)